RWS/ISHBootstrap/Notes/Example.md

     }
   ]
 }
 ```

 - `ComputerName` is the target computer name.
 If not set then all script execute locally
 - `ISHVersion` is the target content manager version.
 - `EnableSecureWinRM` controls if the script should initialize the secure WinRm
 - `ISHServerRepository` is the repository name where ISHServer module can be found
+- `xISHInstallRepository` is the repository name where xISHInstall module can be found
 - `PrerequisitesSourcePath` is the source path for all ISHServer 3rd party dependencies
 - `CredentialForCredSSPExpression` is the cmdlet or expression that return a `PSCredential` to use for *CredSSP* sessions.
 - `OSUserCredentialExpression` is the cmdlet or expression that return a `PSCredential` to use for sessions on behalf of the `osuser`.